mxwee/Tetris_in_Java/README.md

-Simple Java Project which focuses on writing the Tetris game.
+Simple Java project that focuses on writing a Tetris game.

+to run the game:
+`java -cp out/production/Tetris main.Main`